UniversalDependencies/docs/_fi-dep/compound-prt.md

 <!--details-->

-The following verb expressions are considered phrasal verbs in TDT: (The list is not closed, but includes the phrasal verbs encountered in the corpus text.
-Also, due to the figurative meanings of many of these expressions, the English translations are approximate.)
+The following verb expressions are considered phrasal verbs.
+Note that this list is not closed, but includes the phrasal verbs encountered corpus annotation.
+Also, due to the figurative meanings of many of these expressions, the English translations are approximate.

 * _ajaa takaa_ "chase"
 * _antaa periksi_ "give up"